pikulbrita/notes/README.md

 Secondly, use time management techniques to your advantage.
 Block out time in the schedule for specific tasks so that your work is not interrupted.
 You can also use Pomodoro technique, where you work for 25 minutes straight and then take a 5-minute break.
 These breaks can help keep you focused and alert.
 Make sure to schedule in time for breaks and lunch as well.
 Your brain and body need the rest to function at their best.
  - 来自Helpful Assistant

+# 2024-02-29
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clear, concise, and maintainable code that solves the problem at hand efficiently.
+Remember that what you build today may be read, understood, and modified by others tomorrow.
+Optimize for readability, modularity, and scalability to ensure your code withstands the test of time."

+This quote emphasizes the importance of simplicity in design and coding, which often leads to more robust, bug-free, and efficient software systems.
+It's a reminder that while solving complex problems, programmers should aim to create elegant solutions rather than over-engineered ones.